janpet/kamikaze-writer/readme.md

-Title: Kamikaze Writer
+# Kamikaze Writer

+## Description
-Description: Writing app that will delete what you write after some time.
+Writing app that will delete what you write after some time.
 Ideal for beating procastrination.

-Author: Janko Prester
+## Building the app
+npm install
+npm run dev

+##Contact
-Contact: janko.prester@gmail.com
+janko.prester@gmail.com
-Current version: v0.0.1

-File structure:

-Install instructions: